EVELYN CHAPMAN ART AWARD

 The Evelyn Chapman Art Award is a $50,000 scholarship is presented to an Australian painter, male or female under 45.
 The Award, given every two years, is intended to support a young Australian painter by furthering their art education both in knowledge and artistic practice internationally or in Australia.

-The scholarship is intended to cover the reasonable costs of the award winner for a period of 2 years, whilst studying at a recognised and well established art school or organisation approved by the Trustee, overseas or within Australia.
+The scholarship will cover the reasonable costs of the award winner for a period of 2 years, whilst studying at a recognised and well-established art school or cultural organisation approved by the Trustee, overseas or within Australia.

-Entries for the Evelyn Chapman Art Award 2020 have now closed.
+Subscribe to the Evelyn Chapman Art Award Newsletter:

 Winner of the 2020 Evelyn Chapman Art Award ($50,000) Announced – Artist Caroline Zilinsky wins the 2020 scholarship for young painters